 7. Micca MB42 Bookshelf Speakers

 If you are not as concerned with audio quality, but you need speakers to improve on the volume and audio quality of built-in turntable speakers, the Micca MB42 is a great option.
 While not featuring as impressive build quality as other speakers, they are quite affordable and possess a rather good sound for the price.
 They require that you purchase a power amplifier to work, but they are easy to set up and well-reviewed.
+For an extra $60 or so, you can upgrade to the PB42X model which are powered so do not require an amplifier.

 8. Edifier R1280Ts Powered Bookshelf Speakers